 There is a difference between humanism, secularism, atheism and anti-theism.
 However they each want to push religion out of public life into private life, and having done so, the anti-theists want to interfere with private life by campaigning that parents are abusing their children by raising them as members of their religion.
 Secularists want to take control of children on the basis of a nationalised secular morality.
 This is the same philosophy as communism with the same inherent weaknesses and dangers.

-Secularism has had an easy ride opposing aggressive muslims and various controlling sects, but not so easy against anaemic forms of Christianity so it picks on ‘fundamental’ Christianity to hold it up to ridicule.
-More generally it complains about the ‘privileges’ given to various religions as a catch-all term – or so it thinks.
-Rather, there are many non-conformist religious groups who, far from having privileges, are persecuted for being non-conformist.
+Secularism has had an easy ride opposing aggressive muslims and various controlling sects, but it has not found it so easy against anaemic forms of Christianity so it has picked on ‘fundamental’ Christianity to hold it up to ridicule.
+More generally, as a catch-all theme, secularism complains about the ‘privileges’ given to various religions.
+However, there are many non-conformist religious groups who, far from having privileges, are persecuted for being non-conformist.
 The secularist agenda joins this persecution of those who will not conform to their secular morality.
-Yet it has often been non-conformist who have been the champions of liberty of thought and behaviour.
+Yet non-conformists have often been the champions of liberty of thought and behaviour.
 Secularists are no such champions; they want conformity to their beliefs by secular repentance.

-Secularists have difficulty with non-conformists, just as main stream religion did and does.
+Secularists have difficulty with non-conformists, just as main stream religion did and still does.

 Former chief rabbi Jonathan Sacks in a debate with Richard Dawkins claims that he questioned the world’s best moral philosophers during his time working in moral philosophy and whereas they could define ‘right’ and ‘wrong’ as words, they could not tell him what right and wrong were as concepts.
 This is because there are different moral opinions and standards against which to measure right and wrong.
 In other words, moral philosophy is value-deficient and we must find our values from elsewhere.
 Step forward secular morality to replace Christian morality.
 Richard Dawkins is quite ready to use the word ‘wicked’ for those parents who teach their children that they are Christian, and in his book The God Delusion he calls it child abuse.
-So the secularist has morality, but it is different from Christian morality.
+So the secularist has morality, but it is different from Christian morality and some of them acknowledge this, predicting the demise of Christian morality.

 It is not uncommon to discover that ‘the Emperor has no clothes’.
 I have questioned modern biblical scholarship under academic exegesis, but this is not confined to religious scholars but one finds it in secular circles also.

-Meanwhile the NSS goes one stage further with the exclusive claim that it is “Britain’s only organisation working exclusively towards a secular society”.
+Meanwhile the National Secular Society (NSS) goes one stage further than the Humanist website with the exclusive claim that it is “Britain’s only organisation working exclusively towards a secular society”.

 Jesus said about false religion: ‘The thief comes only to steal, to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly’ Jn 10:10.